Benjaminyiu/group114_project/README.md

 Code requirements:
 1. Generation of random game sets or events: We will randomly assign mines in the field.
-2. Data structures for storing game status: We will use 2D-array to store the mines and numbers in the field.
+2. Data structures for storing game status: We will use 2D-vector to store the mines and numbers in the field.
 3. Dynamic memory management: There will be a dynamically allocated variable which will be used for setting the number of mines in a field.
+The 2D-vector storing the mines and numbers allows resizable board, so that
 4. File input/output (e.g., for loading/saving game status): The performance of player is recognised by how much time he/she played to win the game.
 The faster the player wins, the higher score he/she can obtain.
-Players will be asked for their names and ranking will be created in descending order.
+Players will be asked for their names and ranking will be created in descending order of score.
 This ranking will then be saved to a file so that the records won't be erased when players quit the game.
 5. Program codes in multiple files: The game would be divided into several parts to ensure scalability and easier debugging.
+We divided the program into several parts, i.e. gameplay, instruction, and rank programs.
+They are compiled together to create an executable file game.